EmmanuelDarfour/All_Projects/README.md

-Biodiversity Index (BI) Prediction project
+Biodiversity Index (BI) Prediction Project:
 In this project, a dataset containing factors that influence biodiversity index is used in a multiple linear regression (OLS) to assess the effect of each factor on biodiversity index while